prefix-dev/rattler-build/docs/reference/cli.md

 - `-t`, `--tree`

-	Wether to create recipes for the whole dependency tree or not
+	Whether to create recipes for the whole dependency tree or not

 	- Possible values: `true`, `false`